All guides

 For example, in a financial planning app, desired outcomes might include accuracy in tracking expenses, forecasting income and expenses, and timely alerts about budget deviations.

 Customers won't articulate their unmet needs or specify what products we should build.
-Instead, it’s about asking the right questions to better understand their jobs, desired outcomes, and how they go about getting the jobs done.
-It is our role to derive insights from the data, translate pain points to actionable recommendations, and prioritize them.
+Instead, it's about asking the right questions to better understand how they go about getting a job done and their desired outcomes.
+It is the role of user research to derive insights from the data, translate pain points to actionable recommendations, and prioritize them.

-While there is no set formula for which research method to use for Jobs-to-be-Done studies, qualitative research is an effective solution to gain rich, contextual insights into customers’ jobs and desired outcomes.
+While there is no set formula for which research method to use for Jobs-to-be-Done studies, qualitative research is often an effective solution to gain rich, contextual insights into core functional jobs and desired outcomes.

-In-depth interviews can provide deep insights into customers' experiences, motivations, and challenges.
+In-depth interviews can provide deep insights into users' experiences, motivations, and challenges.

-- Identifying pain points: When participants describe their routines, they often mention difficulties and obstacles they face.
-You can directly ask, “what are common challenges or pain points you face in your daily routine or [accomplishing a certain job]?”
+• Identifying pain points: When participants describe their routines, they often mention difficulties and obstacles they face.
+You can directly ask, “what are common challenges you face in your daily routine or [accomplishing a certain job]?”

-- Emotional and social needs: Understanding both the emotional and social aspects of desired outcomes helps to capture the full range of customer needs.
+• Emotional and social needs: Understanding both the emotional and social aspects of expected outcomes helps to capture the full range of customer needs.

-Interview customers to gather detailed, qualitative data that provides a deep understanding of customers' jobs, pain points, and expected outcomes.
+Interview customers to gather detailed, qualitative data that provides a deep understanding of customer needs, job to be done, and expected outcomes.
 Your team can make informed decisions based on customer insights.

 Contextual inquiries are a powerful ethnographic research method that involves observing and interviewing users in their natural environment while they perform their tasks.
 This approach provides rich, contextual insights that help identify jobs, pain points, and desired outcomes.